Documents to help you prepare to migrate your Atlassian Server products.

 How user migration works

-Every migration, after the first, the Migration Assistant will link space or project data to the existing email addresses in cloud rather than recreating those users.
+Every migration, after the first, the Migration Assistant will link space or project data to the existing email addresses in Cloud rather than recreating those users.
 This means that it will be much faster to migrate users and groups from the second migration onwards.
-Note: the estimated time to migrate does not take this into account.
+The estimated time to migrate does not take this into account.

 Recommendations for large userbases

-If you have a large userbase, we recommend migrating all your users and groups without any spaces or projects first.
-This can happen while your users are still working in server, as no space or project data will be extracted (meaning no downtime).
+If you have a large userbase, generally over 2,000 active and inactive users, we recommend migrating all your users and groups without any spaces or projects first.
+This can happen while your users are still working in Server, as no space or project data will be extracted (meaning no downtime).
 Then, when you come to migrate spaces or projects later, it will be a faster migration with a shorter downtime.

 More information and support